Small Business Owner!

 In 1993, employee Steve Potter started shredding old Nikes and turning them into reusable materials.
 From this vision Reuse-A-Shoe was born; a sneaker recycling program that collects end of life footwear from consumers and transforms them into Nike Grind, a suite of high-performance materials made from recycled footwear and manufacturing scrap.

 Your eco-business concerns are the motive for my blog.
 If you have questions about how you and the Circular Economy are going to work together, Feel free to Contact me !
-Tell me what I can search for YOU.
+Tell me what concerns YOU.
+Maybe, I can help you find a solution.
 Lesley

 I’d be thrilled to assist you, too: